GustavoFri/GustavoFri.github.io/_pages/about.md

 Reading Notes
 ===

-I have developed a habit of writing reading notes since I realized that the advanced mathematics is overwhelming, which helps me a lot on building my own knowledge system and reviewing efficiently.
+I have developed a habit of writing reading notes since I realized that the advanced mathematics is overwhelming.
+It helps me a lot on building my own knowledge system and reviewing efficiently.

 See my reading notes [here](/readingnotes/).
 Hope it would be helpful for you.